 Addiction recovery is not a simple process, but one that occurs over a period of time through several steps.
 To achieve sobriety, a person needs to recognize where they are right now, gaining an awareness of what’s happening to them.
 They may need to work through detox before receiving comprehensive treatment, aftercare, and relapse prevention.
 Colorado Medication Assisted Recovery offers a thorough process to guide individuals through the various stages of addiction recovery, ultimately leading to the most favorable long-term results.
 If you need help finding addiction treatment programs near you, call us at 833.448.0127, and one of our team members can help you or a loved one.

 While addiction can occur quickly, the damage it does to the brain is significant.
 It takes time for the brain to relearn and heal.
 A component of that is physical healing, but the other part is recognizing the challenges of recovery, gaining awareness, and creating a plan to manage the psychological damage that’s occurred.
 There are several steps or stages a person will go through during the addiction recovery process to achieve these goals.

 During this stage, a person doesn’t recognize there’s a problem and is unlikely to have experienced any type of negative outcome yet.
 The substance use feels good.
 In this phase, people often experience one or several of the following:

-- They don’t want to be told what to do – and that keeps them using.
+- They don’t want to be told what to do, and that keeps them using the substance

 At this stage, a person comes to an awareness of the problem, though they have not made a decision to change.
 They may want it to change but cannot make the commitment to do so.
-However, at this stage, they are more likely to want to learn about their options.
+However, they are more likely to want to learn about their options at this stage.
 This stage can last for years before a person decides to change.